external-secrets/external-secrets/docs/api/spec.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to select the correct KES controller (think: ingress.ingressClassName)
+<p>Used to select the correct ESO controller (think: ingress.ingressClassName)
-The KES controller is instantiated with a specific controller name and filters ES based on this property</p>
+The ESO controller is instantiated with a specific controller name and filters ES based on this property</p>
 </td>
 </tr>
 <tr>